Huandacareo: Toponymy

-According to INAH, the Huandacareo name is a Purépecha word: Uandakua that has several meanings such as "Trial Place", "Speaker Place" or "tribunal".
+According to INAH, Huandacareo comes from the Purépecha word Uandakua that has several meanings such as "Trial Place", "Speaker Place" or "tribunal".

 According to another version the Huandacareo word, is of Chichimeca origin and translates as "Preaching Place", as it derives from the "huandaca" word that means "speech".

 Chichimec culture

 Chichimeca was the name that the Nahua peoples of Mexico generically applied to a wide range of semi-nomadic peoples who inhabited the north of modern-day Mexico and southwestern United States, and carried the same sense as the European term "barbarian".
 The name was adopted with a pejorative tone by the Spaniards when referring especially to the semi-nomadic hunter-gatherer peoples of northern Mexico.
 In modern times only one ethnic group is customarily referred to as Chichimecs, namely the Chichimeca Jonaz, although lately this usage is being changed for simply "Jonáz" or their own name for themselves "Úza".

 The Chichimeca peoples were in fact many different groups with varying ethnic and linguistic affiliations.
 As the Spaniards worked towards consolidating the rule of New Spain over the Mexican native peoples during the 16th and 17th centuries, the "Chichimecan tribes" maintained a resistance.
 A number of ethnic groups of the region allied against the Spanish, and the following military colonization of northern Mexico has become known as the "Chichimeca Wars".

 Many of the peoples called Chichimeca are virtually unknown today; few descriptions mention them and they seem to have been absorbed into mestizo culture or into other native ethnic groups.
 For example, virtually nothing is known about the peoples referred to as Guachichiles, Caxcanes, Zacatecos, Tecuexes, or Guamares.
 Others like the Opata or "Eudeve" are well described but extinct as a people.